 Josh primarily writes fiction and poetry, especially in the genres of fantasy, science fiction, and horror.
 He explores other genres as well, and regularly enters competitions with randomized genres and lengths in order to challenge himself.
 He is most comfortable with flash fiction and short stories but has begun creating serialized content for his writing website.

 When he's not writing or working on his website, Josh enjoys spending time with his family and cat, reading, or playing video games.
+He's into everything from old-school shooters like DOOM to couch co-op games like the Overcooked! series, but if he had to choose one, he'd say Half-Life 2 is the best game of all time.

 Josh attended the University of Tampa to study Marketing at the John H. Sykes College of Business.
 However, while at the school, he learned that his Advanced Placement test credit had brought him halfway to a History degree as well.
 So, he decided to pursue a double-major in order to get the most out of his time at UT.